Biden plans to move fast on the pandemic and the economy

 Biden officials are prepared for legal action if that administrator — Emily W. Murphy, a Trump political appointee — delays that decision, according to officials familiar with the matter.

-Trump has so far not conceded defeat, continuing to falsely claim that he won the election, and as of Sunday afternoon the GSA had not yet signed the letter needed to start that process, the Biden transition aide said.
+Trump has not conceded defeat, continuing to falsely claim that he won the election, and as of Sunday afternoon, the GSA had not yet signed the letter needed to start that process, the Biden transition aide said.

 Biden allies are hoping the election sets the stage for the president-elect to take on more of a public role, starting this week, in educating Americans about the severity of the virus, after many months of Trump playing down the dangers.